-practice theory, social capital, built environment, Marxist theorists
+practice theory, social capital, built environment, Marxist theorists, music and performance

 - 1. Vásquez, excerpts from More than Belief ch 9, sections on Bourdieu and Gramsci pp 240-251 (Bourdieu on relation between individuals and social structures and norms and the mechanics by which norms are transmitted and reproduced.
 Gramsci on how popular culture can critique the common sense, forming resistance against political ideology.
 Both conceive of class as fluctuating and based on non-monetary forms of capital) - 2.
 Leyden, "Social Capital and the Built Environment" (Pay attention to the concepts and his conclusion.
 What is social capital?
 What is the built environment?
 How do they relate?
 What kind of processes is he studying and what does it tell us about everyday life?
 Can you imagine this approach applied to the medieval Islamic world?
 What would be the advantages/disadvantages of such an application?) - 4.
-Brown and Brillhart, "Boutique Hotel Manual" (Understand basics of this publication, as it will be the format for your final project)

-week 6: Who were the singing girls?
+Brown and Brillhart, "Boutique Hotel Manual" (Understand basics of this publication, as it will be the format for your final project) - 5.
+Shay, The Dangerous Lives of Public Performers, ch.
+4 (What is the relationship between music, class, sexuality, and non-binary gender categories?
+Where would you find music?
+Which activities are associated with music?) project step 1 due week 6: Who were the singing girls?

 - 1. Excerpts from al-Jahiz, Epistle of the Singing Girls - 2.
 Richardson, "Singing Slave Girls (Qiyan) in the 'Abbasid Court in the Ninth and Tenth Centuries" (Dynamism in status of elite slave girl.
 How can her presence transform a space?) - 3.
 Mauss, "Techniques of the Body" (What is habitus?
 How can this help us study social activity?
 Is the habitus of singing girl different from that of a party-crasher?
-Sketch out the habitus of your character) - 4.
-Collins, "Market Dynamics as the Engine of Change" (Use this to start sketching out links between your characters as well as their social capital.
-Where are the points of contact between people, over which activities do they gather and interact, who converses together, who has something to exchange with others?)
+Sketch out the habitus of your character)